Nix, No. 11 Auburn hold on, 20-14 over Ole Miss

 Mississippi: Couldn’t generate much of a passing game.
 Cut it to 10-7 at halftime with Plumlee’s 4-yard scamper with 44 seconds left.
 It was set up by Elijah Moore’s 55-yard punt return.

 Auburn: First four drives generated 157 yards, two missed field goals, a fumble and a punt.
-But the defense remains one of the league’s stingiest.
+But the defense remains one of the league’s stingiest, even short-handed.

 DEFENDERS OUT